 A rejection letter is oftentimes very tough for any of us, whether you are the bearer or receiver of such bad news.
 While many of us think that it is only used to reject candidates but it is also commonly used in business processes, such as tender, offering, and bidding.
+You may also see letter templates in word.

 If you are the recipient of the rejection letter, it may not be easy to handle, since you have invested your time, effort, and emotions.
 However, you should keep in mind that you do not always win in the job hunting world.
 Face and deal with it as professional as you can by writing a job rejection response letter addressed to the hiring party.